 Night soil is the term that has been used in the past when human excrement was collected from receptacles where it was collected, e.g. buckets or pits.
 This was almost always done at night, for good reasons.
 The ‘soil’ part of the description is believed to have come from the practice of earth-soil being used to cover the excrement for hygiene purposes.

-What germs are in human feces
+What germs are in human faeces

-There is a whole range of infectious diseases that can be contracted from human feces.
+There is a whole range of infectious diseases that can be contracted from human faeces.
 They are the scary bacterial ones which include cholera, diarrhea, or dysentery, E. coli and salmonella.
 Added to this we need to know about viral infections which include norovirus, rotavirus and hepatitis A and B.

 Then there are the parasites.
 Among these you may find tapeworms, pinworms, cryptosporidium, ascariasis and giardia.
-Plenty of reasons for washing our hands and avoiding having anything to do with human feces after it’s been expelled.
+Plenty of reasons for washing our hands and avoiding having anything to do with human faeces after it’s been expelled.